AdobeDocs/analytics.en/help/analyze/report-builder/setup/upgrade-arb.md

    ![Screenshot showing the Report Builder Setup screen.](assets/setup.png)

-1. Once the upgrade is complete, log back in to report builder.
+1. Once the upgrade is complete, log back in to Report Builder.

 ## Manual upgrade instructions {#section_27A0200010DC4747A718F1A65B180599}